mahadirz/snowplow-local/README.md

 more time can be dedicated towards the tracking side instead of spending hours worth of time on dev-ops side.

 This blog [Install Snowplow On The Google Cloud Platform][simoahava] has inspired me for comparison of architecture, depending on experience level of your dev-ops, might take hours or days to complete until the bottom of the page.
-The time can be spent instead more towards data modelling and tracking part and leave the rest to the dev-ops engineer to final production deployment.
+The time can be spent instead more towards data modelling and tracking part and leave the rest to the dev-ops for production deployment.

 Original design of deployment illustrated below:
 ![alt text](res/gcs.png "GCS deployment")